 In this article, which is updated monthly, we will include live Altos Charts which automatically update weekly (so bookmark this page!) as well as monthly insights from the Real Estate Report for Mountain View.
 From time to time I will be adding “in the trenches” commentary to bolster this information.

-Upon the first lockdown order, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM) beginning from March 17th until around May 17th.
+During the first lockdown order, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM) beginning from March 17th until around May 17th, 2020.
 In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory.
 That means current numbers are accurate while data for those previous months are not.

 Overview of the city of Mountain View’s residential real estate market for houses: